yishn/GTPWrapper/README.md

                                 A B C D E F G H J
 ```

 The Go Text Protocol or GTP is used by Go playing engines to communicate between computers or humans.
-GTPWrapper is a C# wrapper for the GTP protocol.
+GTPWrapper is a C# library for creating GTP engines.
 This library implements [GTP Version 2 Specification Draft](http://www.lysator.liu.se/~gunnar/gtp/).

 License
 -------